-Payments under the Tax Receivable Agreement will be based on the tax reporting positions that we determine.
-Although we are not aware of any material issue that would cause the IRS to challenge a tax basis increase, SSG will not, in the event of a successful challenge, be reimbursed for any payments previously made under the Tax Receivable Agreement (although SSG would reduce future amounts otherwise payable to a continuing partner of the Partnership under the Tax Receivable Agreement to the extent such continuing partner has received excess payments).
+Payments under the Tax Receivable Agreements will be based on the tax reporting positions that we determine.
+Although we are not aware of any material issue that would cause the IRS to challenge a tax basis increase or the inheritance of tax attributes from the Blocker Companies, SSG will not, in the event of a successful challenge, be reimbursed for any payments previously made under a Tax Receivable Agreement (although SSG would reduce future amounts otherwise payable to a holder of rights under such Tax Receivable Agreement to the extent such holder has received excess payments).
 No assurance can be given that the IRS will agree with our tax reporting positions, including the allocation of value among our assets.
-In addition, the required determination that a continuing partner in the Partnership has received excess payments may not be made for a number of years following commencement of any challenge, by which time sufficient subsequent payments under the Tax Receivable Agreement may not be available to offset prior payments for disallowed benefits.
-As a result, in certain circumstances, payments could be made under the Tax Receivable Agreement significantly in excess of the benefit that SSG actually realizes in respect of the increases in tax basis resulting from SSG's purchases in this offering or future exchanges of Partnership units and certain other tax benefits related to SSG's making of payments under the Tax Receivable Agreement, and SSG may not be able to recoup those payments, which could adversely affect SSG's financial condition and liquidity.
+In addition, the required final and binding determination that a holder of rights under a Tax Receivable Agreement has received excess payments may not be made for a number of years following commencement of any challenge, and SSG will not be permitted to reduce its payments under a Tax Receivable Agreement may not be available to offset prior payments for disallowed benefits.
+As a result, in certain circumstances, payments could be made under a Tax Receivable Agreement significantly in excess of the benefit that SSG actually realizes in respect of the increases in tax basis (and utilization of certain other tax benefits) resulting from (i)(x) SSG's acquisition of Partnership units and inheritance of tax attributes from the Blocker Companies from Direct StepStone Stockholders in connection with this offering and (y) SSG's acquisition of Partnership units from continuing limited partners of the Partnership in this offering and (ii) any payments SSG makes under the Tax Receivable Agreement.
+SSG may not be able to recoup those payments, which could adversely affect SSG's financial condition and liquidity.